 - Be enrolled at least half-time.

-- You are not allowed to work during scheduled classes, exam times, or beyond your approved end date.
+- Do not work during scheduled classes, exam times, or beyond the approved end date.

-- Work a maximum of 20 hours per week while classes are in session.
-Note that once you have earned the maximum yearly amount of your award, you will not be able to work further.
-In general, students will need to work less than 20 hours per week in order to be able to work throughout the entire term.
+- Work no more than the allowed maximum of 20 hours per week while classes are in session.
+Once you have earned the maximum yearly amount of your award, you will not be able to continue working.
+In general, students should work less than 20 hours per week in order to maintain funding throughout the term

-- Work no more than eight hours per day.
+- Work no more than 7.5 hours per day.

-- Submit your timesheet on the web time entry system before the scheduled deadline.
-Late or unsubmitted timesheets will delay your direct deposit earnings.
+- Submit a timesheet using the web time entry system before the scheduled deadline.
+Late or unsubmitted timesheets will delay direct deposit earnings.

 - Adhere to the general dress code.

 - Arrive at the department prepared to work.
-Federal Work Study is merely the name of the program.
-It does not mean that you can study while at work.
+FWS does not imply that you can study while working.

-- A student may be terminated from a work study assignment at the request of the supervising employee of the assigned department and/or due to an unacceptable evaluation.
-There may be circumstances where a student may not be eligible for a reassignment, which will result in the loss of federal work study funding.
-Examples include, but are not limited to, unacceptable behavior in the workplace, incorrect reporting of time, poor attendance, and/or poor job performance.
+- Keep in mind that you may be terminated from your FWS assignment and may not be eligible for reassignment.
+Examples of applicable circumstances include, but are not limited to, unacceptable behavior in the workplace, incorrect reporting of time, poor attendance, or poor job performance.

-The department must submit the completed Placement Form along with a copy of the job description to the Office of Student Financial Aid.
+Departments must submit completed Placement Forms along with copies of job descriptions to the Office of Student Financial Aid.